 - A Skokie resident

-- Physically or mentally unable to prepare hot meals
+- Physically unable to prepare hot meals

 The Program ensures a nutritionally balanced meal five days a week.
 The cost of the meal is $4.75 per day.
 There is a limited subsidy available, on a case-by-case basis.
 Please call 847/933-8208 and speak to Juanita Davis, Home Delivered Meals Coordinator for further information about the meals program.

 The Lending Closet offers Skokie residents the use of canes, walkers, crutches and wheelchairs for periods up to six months.
 A lightweight travel wheelchair may be borrowed for 24 hours or through a weekend for a $25 deposit that is refunded upon the wheelchair's return in good condition.
 Standard folding wheelchairs also are available for loan up to six months for a $25 deposit that is NOT refunded.
 At the end of the six-month period, the wheelchair must be returned to the Smith Activities Center in good condition.
 A driver's license is required for wheelchair loans.
 Only one six-month wheelchair is permitted per household per year.
 The Lending Closet is open Monday through Friday BY APPOINTMENT ONLY.
 Please call 847/933-8208 for further information, or to schedule a time to pick up a lending closet item.

 SHIP (Senior Health Insurance Program) is assistance provided by a volunteer advisor who can help seniors understand their Medicare supplemental and/or long-term care insurance policies.
 The volunteer can help with billing problems and also help to file an appeal on Medicare claims.
 To make an appointment call the Human Services Division at 847/933-8208.